[Image is missing]

 If you require contact lenses to correct both presbyopia and astigmatism, there are a few options available.
 Proclear Multifocal Toric is available from Lenstore, designed for wearers with both conditions.

 Simply put, toric lenses are designed for wearers with an astigmatic prescription, whereas multifocal lenses are designed for wearers with presbyopia.
-Toric lenses are designed for people with astigmatism, which is caused by an uneven curve in the cornea or lens; multifocal lenses have different strengths that help users who have difficulty focusing over different distances, for example from short to long-range.
-This is due to the loss of elasticity of the eye’s lens over time.
+Toric lenses are designed for people with astigmatism, a condition caused by uneven curve in the cornea; multifocal lenses have different strengths that help users to see clearly over any distance - from short to long-range.

 Multifocal and monovision contact lenses are both popular options for correcting presbyopia, though which is more suitable for you will depend on your prescription and specific needs.

-Whether multifocal or monovision is better for you will depend on your eye health and prescription.
-An optician will be able to advise you on the best option.
+Whether multifocal or monovision is better for you will depend on your eye health, and an optician will be able to advise you on the best option.

 Multifocal contact lenses and progressive glasses each offer benefits in their respective ways.
 If you are not sure on which option may work better for you, speak to your optician who will likely be able to suggest a tailored solution that will offer the best options for you.